AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

   More information on this function is given in chapter \ref alib_boxing_more_void_nulled.

 - Function \alib{boxing;FClone} is explained in some detail in manual chapter
   \ref alib_boxing_more_iclone.
-Furthermore, it is used with module \alib_basecamp, as documented in the
-  \ref alib_basecamp_message_message_lifecycle "Programmer's Manual of that module".
+Furthermore, it is used with module \alib_exceptions, as documented in the \ref alib_exceptions_message_lifecycle "Programmer's Manual of that module".

 - Function \alib{boxing;FAppend}, available with module \alib_strings is explained
   in manual chapter \ref alib_boxing_strings "10.
 Boxing Character Strings".

-- Function \alib{lang::format;FFormat}, introduced by module \alib_basecamp is not considered a built-in box-function (of this module) and therefor explained in that module's manual chapter \ref alib_basecamp_format_custom_types "4.3.
-Formatting Custom Types".
+- Function \alib{format;FFormat}, introduced by module \alib_format is not considered a built-in box-function (of this module) and therefor explained in that module's manual chapter
+  \ref alib_format_custom_types.
   There, source-code samples of both, function \b %FAppend and \b %FFormat are given.

 As a final remark, some of the built-in function declarators provide inner static functions,